Montreal-Quakers/website/_pages/midweek.md

 ### Language

-* Given the proximity to McGill, this group speaks primarily English
+* Given the proximity to McGill, this group speaks primarily English however francophones and francophiles do attend
 * Announcements are given in English and in French